malrase/malrase.github.io/source/city-guides/prague/index.markdown

 I didn't care for [Prague Castle](http://en.wikipedia.org/wiki/Prague_castle) or the other super-touristy stuff we did.
 What I enjoyed most was looking up concerts or events via [expats.cz](http://www.expats.cz/entertainment/) and going to those.
 You get a nice dose of culture, and the buildings/areas they're in are usually just as opulent as a tourist trap.

 Aside from that, I'd suggest picking a church, synagogue, museum, or whatever, and walk there.
 Wander through the streets and take in all the architecture.
 It's extremely rewarding and in the Old Town, difficult to find anywhere that isn't gorgeous.
-To start, I'd suggest the [synagogues of the Jewish Quarter]().
+To start, I'd suggest the [synagogues of the Jewish Quarter](/blog/2014/07/25/jewish-quarter-prague).

 <a name="Bars"></a>
 ### Bars

 Beer is everywhere, and it's extremely cheap.
 You can easily get a pint for $1.30, and I'm sure even that would be considered expensive in some parts.
-The [Prague Beer Museum](http://www.praguebeermuseum.com) (note: it's not a museum) is **WHAT**
+I haven't particularly been looking to try new beers (the [Taste Local Beer tour](http://tastelocalbeer.com) would have been good for that), but most places seem to serve lagers (Pilsner Urquel is pretty popular).
+However, I did stumble upon the [Prague Beer Museum](http://www.praguebeermuseum.com) (note: it's not a museum) which had [thirty beers on tap](http://www.praguebeermuseum.com/en/beers-on-tap) and a make-your-own sampler of either five or ten beers.
+They had a wide range, and two great IPAs: one made for Prague Beer Museum itself, and [Matuška Brewery's](http://www.beeradvocate.com/beer/profile/23493/) Raptor IPA.

 There's a fair amount of Czech wine (usually from the [Moravia region](http://en.wikipedia.org/wiki/Moravia)), and places usually have a house white and red.
 It's pretty good stuff, and I'd recommend drinking some while you're here, as I don't think I've seen it in many other places.